wordofwarning/wordofwarning.org/current/2025-turn/index.md

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>

 #### About
-Our annual platform for North West dancers and dance-makers, [Turn](/hab/turn) is an opportunity to engage with new dance in Greater Manchester every spring.
-This twelfth edition will present eight short dance-works over a single night throughout <a href="https://contactmcr.com" target="_blank">Contact</a>'s building and its multiple spaces.<br>*NB* Friday’s public platform is followed by an artist day for participants only.
+Our annual platform for North West dancers and dance-makers, [Turn](/hab/turn) is an opportunity to engage with new dance in Greater Manchester every spring.<br>This twelfth edition will present eight short dance-works over a single night throughout <a href="https://contactmcr.com" target="_blank">Contact</a>'s building and its multiple spaces.<br>*NB* Friday’s public platform is followed by an artist day for participants only.

 Greater Manchester's open call dance platform, [Turn](/hab/turn) aims to be:<br>— a public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer-review work;<br>— an artist networking event;<br>— and is open to <a href="http://en.wikipedia.org/wiki/North_West_England" target="_blank">North West England</a> dancers and dance-makers, aged 18+

-First held at greenroom in spring 2009, [Turn](/hab/turn) moved to <a href="https://contactmcr.com" target="_blank">Contact</a> in 2012 (with a 2018-22 hiatus) and also popped-up at <a href="https://companychameleon.com" target="_blank">Company Chameleon Studios</a> in [2024](/archive/2024-turn)…
+First held at greenroom in spring 2009, [Turn](/hab/turn) moved to <a href="https://contactmcr.com" target="_blank">Contact</a> in 2012 (with a 2018-22 hiatus) and also popped-up at <a href="https://companychameleon.com" target="_blank">Company Chameleon</a> in [2024](/archive/2024-turn)…

 Get a feel for [Turn](/hab/turn) with [2024's programme](/archive/2024-turn) and [gallery of images](/galleries/2024-turn); [2023's programme](/archive/2023-turn) and [gallery](/galleries/2023-turn); [2017's programme](/archive/2017-turn) and [gallery](/galleries/2017-turn).